lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 (WCS) keywords are used to translate between sky coordinates and RA and Dec.

 .. figure:: ../images/det_schematic.png
-    :width: 800px
+    :width: 700px

-    Schematic showing the layout of sky and detector coordinate systems, as well as multiple chips, for an example instrument similar to *Chandra*/ACIS-I. A roll angle of 45 degrees has been specified.
+    Figure 1: Schematic showing the layout of sky and detector coordinate systems, as well as multiple chips, for an example instrument similar to *Chandra*/ACIS-I.
+    A roll angle of 45 degrees has been specified.

 If the ``roll_angle`` parameter of the instrument simulation is 0, the sky and detector coordinate systems will be aligned, but otherwise they will not.
 Figure 1 shows the